readthedocs/website/content/posts/drop-support-for-subversion-mercurial-bazaar.md

 ### Create an intermediate Git repository only clone the original one

+If you cannot use Git for your documentation repository, an intermediate Git repository could at least allow your project to build.
+Understand however that this is not a supported configuration and many of our features may not work (e.g. versions) or might require extra setup steps.

-If you want to keep using Bazaar, Mercurial or Subversion on your side, you can create an intermediate Git repository with a `.readthedocs.yaml` file that clones your original repository and builds your project's documentation.
+This intermediate repository should contain a `.readthedocs.yaml` file that clones your original repository and builds your project's documentation.

 Here you have a small example using Mercurial to clone the original repository.